Resources

 If you want to watch a States meeting from the Public Gallery of the Royal Court, here’s what you need to know:

-3. As you go through the wooden door to enter the Gallery, you’ll see some stairs to your left.
+3. As you go through the wooden door to enter the gallery, you’ll see some stairs to your left.
 At the top of those stairs turn right and stand at the top of the aisle.

 4. If the States is in session you will see the Presiding Officer (usually the Bailiff or the Deputy Bailiff) across the chamber in front of you.
 It is polite to acknowledge the Presiding Officer by pausing briefly and bowing your head slightly.
 But don’t worry if you forget, he or she won’t mind.